-The Saucony Peregrine ISO is the newest version of the popular and much loved Peregrine line, updating the 8 from the previous year.
+The Saucony Peregrine ISO updates the 8 from the previous year.
 It is a supremely comfortable shoe right out of the box, with a heavily padded upper that ensconces the foot in a way that is unrivaled among this year's other contenders.
 It has the same super aggressive traction that has made it famous, with tons of deep, sharp lugs that stick to anything, whether grass, mud, snow, or regular dirt trail.
 This shoe uses Saucony's PWRFOAM midsole compound, a soft foam that absorbs impact, but is relatively thin and gives the shoe a far more sensitive feel underfoot, lacking a bit in firm protection.
 Since it retains the same price tag that it has carried in years previous, with the other top contenders all adding to their expense, it is a solid choice for Best Bang for the Buck winner.

 Saucony Peregrine ISO Review